 - Resilient Tunnel Project Snapshot: A Simple Solution to Protect Critical Infrastructure

-EXD works with universities, industry, Federal departments including DoD, DoJ, and DoT, and other Department of Homeland Security (DHS) components, including TSA, CBP, USCG, and USSS, as well as numerous state and local law enforcement agencies in the Homeland Security Enterprise.
+S&T works with universities, industry, federal departments including the Departments of Defense, Justice and Transportation as well as other DHS components and numerous state and local law enforcement agencies in the Homeland Security Enterprise.